makototakahara/makototakahara.github.io/_posts/2024-01-08-at-the-top-of-my-bucket-list.md

 I had the opportunity to cover the 2023 MLB All Star Week at T-Mobile Park.
 I had the week of a lifetime, and this probably deserves a separate entry.

 ## Leg 4: Oakland, San Francisco
 The Oakland Coliseum, despite its notoriety as one of the worst stadiums in baseball, was a must-visit for me.
-I grew up watching Angels-A's games at the Coliseum on TV, and perhaps it's the magic of nostalgia that transforms its quirks into charms.
+I grew up watching Angels-Athletics games at the Coliseum on TV, and perhaps it's the magic of nostalgia that transforms its quirks into charms.

 ![Oakland Coliseum](/images/IMG_4227.jpeg)
 *Oakland Coliseum, August 2023*

-I
+I wandered from my assigned seat behind home plate.
+With lots of space and very few people, I could watch the game from any angle.
+I met Dustin Hughes, bullpen catcher for the A's, who gave me a ball and that game's lineup card.
+I also went to talk to the superfans in the right field bleachers, and they taught me the rythms used to cheer on each player.
+I also met a fan who was completing his 30 stadium journey with Oakland, and I'm hoping to be saying the same thing soon.

 ## Leg 5: Pittsburgh, Cleveland, Detroit